-The National Archives at Atlanta is one of thirteen regional archives in the National Archives and Records Administration system holding approximately 180,000 cubic feet of Federal records.
-These historic documents date from the late 1700s to near the present and are ideal for exploring of American history.
+The National Archives at Atlanta is one of 13 regional archives in the National Archives and Records Administration system holding approximately 180,000 cubic feet of Federal records.
+These historic documents date from the late 1700s to near the present and are ideal for exploring American history.

 Document-Based Narrative Presentations